blueprints-for-text-analytics-python/blueprints-text/README.md

 For each chapter of the book we provide three links:

-  * "git" opens the notebook for viewing here on Github (sometimes not working because of problem of Github)
+  * "git" opens the notebook for viewing here on Github (sometimes not working because of [Github issue](https://github.com/jupyter/notebook/issues/3555))
   * "nbviewer" opens the notebook for viewing on nbviewer.ipython.org
   * "colab" opens a runnable copy on Google's Colab service.